Strong 8.0-magnitude earthquake hits Peru

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-A strong 8.0-earthquake struck northern Peru in the early hours of Sunday, sending residents fleeing their homes and cutting off power to at least one town, with the impact felt as far afield as neighboring Ecuador.
+LIMA: A powerful 8.0-earthquake struck northern Peru in the early hours of Sunday, toppling houses, blocking roads and knocking out power to some localities.
+One person was killed and 18 others injured as the shockwave extended into neighboring Ecuador, authorities said.

-There were no immediate reports of injuries following the quake which the US Geological Survey said struck at a depth of 110 kilometers (68 miles).
+"There are many old houses that have collapsed after this strong earthquake," said Hugo Araujo, the mayor of Yurimaguas, a town near the epicenter.

+The quake hit in a lightly populated area of Peru´s Amazon basin but was felt over a wide area.
+In Lima and other cities frightened residents rushed into the streets.

+"We are coordinating to establish an air bridge to transport people who have an emergency," he said.

-The quake hit t 0741 GMT about 75 kilometers southeast of the town of Lagunas, along the Amazon basin near the border with Brazil.
+The quake struck about 75 kilometers (45 miles) southeast of the town of Lagunas and toward the border with Brazil, at a depth of at least 110 kilometers.

-"Some casualties and damage are possible and the impact should be relatively localized," USGS said in a preliminary assessment.
+The US Geological Survey said the quake registered 8.0 in magnitude.
+The Institute of Geophysics of Peru, which uses a different scale, measured it at 7.5 on the Richter scale and said it lasted just over two minutes.

+The mayor of Lagunas, Arri Pezo, said many residents who fled from their homes later stayed in the streets for fear of aftershocks.

 Quakes of similar depth "typically cause less damage on the ground surface (but)... may be felt at great distance from their epicenters," it later added.